On Nov. 9, 2018, the Rotary Clubs of Central Aroostook and UMPI will present our 7th annual Purple Pinkie Project.

-This effort to raise awareness and funds for worldwide polio eradication includes a community kick-off event on Oct.
-23 at 7 p.m. in the Campus Center and our Purple Pinkie Project on Oct.
-24 (see Purple Pinkie Schedule for what this is, locations, times and other details).
+This effort to raise awareness and funds for worldwide polio eradication includes a full day of Purple Pinkie Project efforts (see Purple Pinkie Schedule for what this is, locations, times and other details).

 During our very first World Polio Day and Purple Pinkie Project, more than 1,000 people participated and we raised more than $2,000.
 We’re hoping to make this year’s event even bigger and better than ever.

-Read on for details about our Purple Pinkie Project, our event sponsors and supporters, our 2012 World Polio Day event, and Rotary International's End Polio Now efforts.
-And save the date for this year's World Polio Day and Purple Pinkie Project event.
+Read on for details about our Purple Pinkie Project, our event sponsors and supporters, our past World Polio Day events, and Rotary International’s End Polio Now efforts.
+And save the date for this year’s Purple Pinkie Project event.
 Make your mark to END POLIO NOW!